TeemIp/teemip-standalone/readme.txt

 iTop's documentation is available as a Wiki at: https://www.itophub.io/wiki/page.

 TeemIp is released under the AGPL (v3) license.
 (Check license.txt in this directory).
-The source code of TeemIp can be found on SourceForge: https://sourceforge.net/projects/teemip/
+The source code of TeemIp can be found on GitHub: https://github.com/TeemIp

 Special Thanks To:
 ------------------